Today, more than ever, businesses demand reliable technology and a dependable phone system is crucial for efficient, seamless communication.

 3. Cost Structure

-As a monthly recurring charge, the total cost of a hosted system over the lifespan of the phone system is typically higher than if you had purchased the system outright and hosted it on-premises.
+As a monthly recurring charge, the total cost of a hosted system over the lifespan of the phone system is typically higher than if you had purchased the system outright and hosted it within your office.
 There is also usually an installation charge for installing and setting up the system.

 First, a hosted system can save you from having to make a substantial capital investment in a new phone system.